CCCS Program Monitoring

-As detailed in your program grant agreement, progress reports are due on or before the 15th day of the month following the end of the quarter: January 15, April 15, July 15 and October 15.
+As detailed in your program grant agreement, progress reports are due biannually on April 15 and October 15.

 NOTE: It is expected that all progress and financial reports due to the Commission will be received by their respective due dates.
 Program directors should coordinate with fiscal and other relevant program staff to ensure that all deadlines are met.
 Late submissions may lead to delayed or withheld reimbursements.

 All AmeriCorps programs are required to conduct a program evaluation process.
 This process is broken into three components timed to occur over the cycle of three AmeriCorps grant periods of three years each.
 See

 Table 3 Evaluation Timing for a description of what components of the evaluation process apply to your program based on its grantee status.
 Re-competing and continuation programs must submit a summary of their evaluation efforts/plans to date or a copy of their evaluation results with their annual application for funding.

 Evaluations may be performed internally or independently, depending on the amount of CNCS grant funds received by your program (45 CFR§2522.700-740).